jsonstalker/archsway/README.md

 I created three partitions on my disk:
 * EFI (boot) partition: Required for UEFI systems to store boot files.
 * Swap partition: Used as virtual memory to supplement physical RAM.
 * Linux filesystem (root) partition: The main partition where the operating system and applications are installed.
+I have encrypted this partition and I'll show you how to do it.

 You can create additional partitions if you need—for example, a separate /home for user files or more specialized layouts depending on your workflow and storage needs.